 I let Tara know that I was excited to read one of DBC’s newest titles, Lead Beyond Your Title by Nili Bartley.
 I loved the title and had great hopes for another fabulous pirate experience.
 Tara let me know that this book was SO new, it wasn’t even released yet, but as soon as it was, I was in business.
 And, of course, she was good to her word.
 The book arrived, along with some cool pirate swag (I love DBC!)

 So I’m well into Nili’s book.
 It’s fantastic.
 It’s like sitting next to a trusted colleague, sharing fears, hopes, dreams, aspirations.
 It’s so clearly written from a great teacher’s heart, it’s amazing.
-One of the thing that struck me most powerfully was her use of quotes.
+One of the things that struck me most powerfully was her use of quotes.
 Since I changed jobs, moving from being a junior high principal, to the executive director of Teaching-Learning-Innovation, I’ve had the opportunity to figure out that twitter is the best professional learning tool on earth for educators.
 And because of twitter and my PLN, I know every single person she quotes…and even cooler, have met almost all of the educators.
 That would NOT have happened if I hadn’t opened my mind to the possibilities available through twitter.

 Here are just a few of my favorite quotes from Nili’s book from some of my favorite learning influences.
 Thanks to all for growing, sharing, and learning with me!